 Advised Jeneric in an equitable redemption and tortious interference action.
 Case settled on favorable terms.

 Chicago Milwaukee v.
-United States (U.S. Court of Federal Claims and Federal Circuit Court of Appeals)
+United States (U.S. Court of Federal Claims and F.C.
+Ct. of Appeals)

 Represented Chicago Milwaukee Corporation in a tax refund action.
 Appeal won, case remanded and settled on favorable terms.